-Communicable Disease Management (cont)
+Communicable Disease Management Guidelines (cont)

-- Difficulty breathing or shortness of breath not explained by exercise, asthma, etc.: Seek medical attention.
+- Skin rash or open sores that cannot be completely covered with a bandage: Stay home until rash is resolved or until wounds are dry and covered completely with a bandage. - Diarrhea: Stay home until 24 hours after diarrhea resolves. - Vomiting: Stay home until 24 hours after last episode. - Evidence of nits or head lice: Stay home until nit-free. - Pink eye: Stay home until all symptoms have cleared and student is no longer contagious. - Difficulty breathing or shortness of breath not explained by exercise, asthma, etc.: Seek medical attention.
 Return to school when approved by a licensed health care provider. - Concerning cough not diagnosed and cleared by a licensed health care provider: Stay home 24 until hours after cough resolves.
-If diagnosed with pertussis, return when approved by licensed health care provider. - Headache with stiff neck and fever: Stay home until return to school approved by a licensed health care provider. - Jaundice, the yellowing of eyes or skin: Stay home until return to school approved by a licensed health care provider.

-• Note: If a student displays any of the above symptoms while at school, they will be isolated and the parent/guardian will be notified to pick-up the student as soon as possible.
+If diagnosed with pertussis, return when approved by licensed health care provider. - Headache with stiff neck and fever: Stay home until return to school approved by a licensed health care provider. - Jaundice, the yellowing of eyes or skin: Stay home until return to school approved by a licensed health care provider. - Note: If a student displays any of the above symptoms while at school, they will be isolated and the parent/guardian will be notified to pick-up the student as soon as possible.
 If the parent/guardian cannot be contacted directly, we will contact the designated emergency contact person.